markstringer-dti/markstringer-dti.github.io/dti.md

 I ask the group to split themselves into smaller groups.
 I then give each group a pad of flip chart paper and some pens and ask them to draw a "stick person" in the middle of the piece of paper.
 Then I ask them to give that person a smiley face.
 Then I ask them to write down as many words and phrases as they can which they associate with a "happy" project - with a project that is going well.

 Almost always, the first thing that gets written down is "On time, to budget."
 Do you know what almost never gets written down?
 I might have seen it twice in ten years of running training courses?
 "Valuable to its customers."
 Do you know what gets written down even less often?
 I think I've seen it once in those 10 years.
 "Makes money."

 Maybe this is because I'm asking the wrong question.
 Maybe if I talked about a happy product I would get better answers.
-But this very simple exercise shows something that when you're involved in project management, you run into again.
+But this very simple exercise shows clearly something project managers already know.
 People think that project management *is* almost entirely about keeping promises.
 They think it's about being on time and keeping to budget.
-They forget what's actually the important stuff - that whatever the project is producing needs to be valuable to somebody, and in a lot of cases, it would be good if it made money.
+They forget what's actually important.
+Whatever the project is producing needs to be valuable to somebody.
+Sometimes that value isn't cash.
+Often that value isn't just cash.
+But in a lot of cases, it would be good the project made money.
+And if it did, it wouldn't matter if it were late and over budget.

 For me, commitment and consistency is the electric cattle prod of project management.
 People who are inexperienced in delivering projects often think that keeping promises is the most important thing, if not the only thing.
 They forget about "valuable to customers" they forget about "makes money."
 But they also seem to think that it's the best and most powerful way of making the people involved in a project do their bidding.
 And, I really, really hate to admit it, but they're right.

-Commitment and consistency is such a powerful way of controlling people that it still has power, even when it's been used against people who didn't make a commitment and even in situations that aren't consistent.
+Commitment and consistency is a powerful way of controlling people.
+It's so powerful that it still has power, even when it's been used against people who didn't make a commitment.
+It's still powerful even in situations that aren't consistent.
 This is what I call "commitment and consistency jujitsu."

 For example.
 I was recently in a discussion about a new feature for an existing, successful, product.
 The owner of the product - the guy who paid the bills - wanted this new feature.
 He hadn't mentioned it before.
 But now he was saying that it was really important and that he'd promised it to clients at a meeting.